BreeeZe/rpos/README.md

 ```
 gst-inspect-1.0 rpicamsrc
 ```
+Note: You do not need to load V4L2 modules when using rpicamsrc (option 3).

 ##### 5.c.2 - INSTALL GST-RTSP-SERVER FROM SOURCE

-..
 No longer required.
-Raspberry Pi OS in June 2021 is shipping with GStreamer 1.14 and the Gst RTSP Server library v1.14
+Raspberry Pi OS in June 2021 is shipping with GStreamer 1.14 and the Gst RTSP Server library is included

-Note: You do not need to load V4L2 modules when using rpicamsrc (option 3).

 ### STEP 6 - EDIT CONFIG
+Go back to the 'rpos' folder

 Rename or copy `rposConfig.sample-*.json` to `rposConfig.json`.
 (Choosing the appropriate sample to start with)